yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 The generation of synthetic users requires to set a total order on the CrUX top-list, for a quick evaluation, we provide such ordered list with our artifact.
 See instructions provided [here](../simulator/order_crux.md) to reorder the CrUX top-list yourself (it takes several hours).

-Results: see `output_web/simulator/classifier/` for results (Table 3 of our paper) and graphs (Figure 4 of paper).
+Results: see `output_web/simulator/classifier/` for results about the classifier (Table 3 of our paper corresponds to `denoise_one_shot.stats`).
+To obtain graphs from Figure 4 of our paper, see [Experiment 3: Collusion and Cross-site Tracking](#experiment-3-collusion-and-cross-site-tracking).

-Note: results slightly differ depending on the generated population, but they should be in the same ballpark.
+Note: results can slightly differ depending on the generated population (for instance `petsymposium-artifact2024.1/52000_users_topics.csv.tar.gz` is one of the population we generated for our results).

 #### Experiment 3: Collusion and Cross-site Tracking
 - Prerequisite: run experiment 1 (quick evaluation)
+- Optional prerequisite: re-order CrUX which takes several hours (optional)
-- Time to execute: about 30 min (quick evaluation)
+- Time to execute: about 15 min (quick evaluation) | about 6h15min (complete
+evaluation
-- Disk space: about 5GB (quick evaluation)
+- Disk space: about 60MB (quick evaluation) | about 110MB (complete
+evaluation)
-- Result or claim: [Main Result 3: Users can be re-identified across websites](#main-result-3-users-can-be-re-identified-across-websites)
+- Result or claim: [Main Result 2: Noisy topics can be removed by advertisers](#main-result-2-noisy-topics-can-be-removed-by-advertisers) and [Main Result 3: Users can be re-identified across websites](#main-result-3-users-can-be-re-identified-across-websites)

 Run `./experiment3.sh` to simulate a population of synthetic users across epochs